 Altron [JSE: AEL] reported 8% growth in revenue from continuing operations to R8.53 billion, with headline earnings up 4% for the six months to end-August.
 An interim dividend of 29 cents per share was declared.

-Altron owns vehicle tracking group Netstar, and through various businesses – including under the Altron Bytes brand – is involved in ICT services, including secure transactions, IT training and inbound and outbound contact centres.
+Altron owns vehicle tracking group Netstar, and through various businesses – including under the Altron brand – is involved in ICT services, including secure transactions, IT training and inbound and outbound contact centres.

 Some of the highlights of the past six months included Netstar’s partnership agreement with Toyota and Vodacom, as well as growth in its Altron Bytes UK operations exceeding its expectations.